-This Valentine’s Day Crystal Myth are launching their first single, Saturn Returns, which is off their soon to be released EP on Identical Records.
+This Valentine’s Day Crystal Myth are launching their first single, Saturn Returns.
 It is happening Wednesday 14 February at The Gasometer (upstairs) and joining them are two of Melbourne’s favourite couple bands, Longterm Romance and Cystic Nightmare.
 Bring a date or find one there!
 This queer valentine’s day show is for everyone!

 To celebrate, Longterm Romance have made this playlist with some of their favourite songs!

 Prior to LTR we were the rhythm section in Early Woman with then couple Bjenny Montero and Hannah Brooks.
 Hannah and Ben moved into the lounge room of our old house in Brunswick and we recorded this song, drinking wine, cooking roasts and basically not leaving the house for days.
 We are all slightly out of time / tune but the song really captures the rollercoaster of emotions that comes along with being in a double-date band.
 This clip we shot with Geoffrey O’Connor one balmy summer Melbourne night back in 2014.

 We love the sentiment of this song; that we are all (past and present) affected by the negatives of modern life.
 Years ago when I (Bobby) was a busker in Flinders Street Tunnel someone heard me singing this song, stopped and turned around to give me 50 dollars.
 It was kind of weird yet cool.

 Tom Tom Club - Wordy Rappinghood

 Tina and Chris are such a solid Rhythm section.
 We also started playing together as a rhythm section of bass and drums so we like this connection.
 Knowing each other so well can be an advantage in terms of locking into each other’s groove.
 It’s especially inspiring to watch the couple play as part of Talking Heads particularly on their legendary “Stop Making Sense” concert.